top of page

 1. Whole Foods Help Maintain Muscle While You Lose Weight

-Whole foods naturally rich in protein help prevent this:
+Whole foods naturally rich in protein help correct this:

 • Chicken, turkey, eggs